Installation

 3. Configure /etc/philologic/philologic5.cfg

-4. Set up your web server as a reverse proxy
+4. Set up your web server as a reverse proxy (Linux) or configure a TCP port (macOS)

 5. Enable and start the Gunicorn service